S0852306/Surface-Fitting-Neural-Networks/README.md

 # Function Approximation Neural Networks
-**Neural networks for multiavariable function approximation & Regression.**
+**Neural networks for multiavariable function approximation & regression.**
 # Introduction
 * Neural networks possess the property of universal approximation, which means that given enough parameters, a neural net can approximate any multi-variable continuous function to any desired level of accuracy.
 * Many built-in functions in MATLAB only provide functionality for curve fitting (1D) or surface fitting (2D).
 In contrast, neural networks can handle more general and higher-dimensional fitting problems.